Lagos Rail Mass Transit: Rolling stock

 In August 2018, LAMATA signed an agreement with Alstom.
 As a part of the agreement, Alstom conducted a review of the rail lines, and electrification of a portion of the track was planned.

 In January 2022, Lagos State Governor Babajide Sanwo-Olu visited the US state of Wisconsin, to purchase two Talgo VIII trainsets for service on the Red Line.
 They had been ordered by Wisconsin for use on the Amtrak Hiawatha in 2009, but were never placed in service, and were instead stored.
-Talgo VIII cars are based on the unique technology of the Talgo Pendular model, which (similar to a bicycle rider) leans into a curve resulting in less sideways force and a higher comfort for passengers when driving over a curvy track.
-The "leaning" of the car is passive i.e. it happens purely by the resulting force, without electronics, sensors or engines.
+Talgo VIII cars are based on the unique technology of the Talgo Pendular model, which leans into a curve resulting in less sideways force and a higher comfort for passengers when driving over a curvy track.
+The "leaning" of the car is passive and occurs because of the resulting force without electronics, sensors or engines.

-In 2023, LAMATA bought 11 Class 43 locomotives and 11 Mark 3 coaches from the UK.
+In 2023, LAMATA bought 11 aging British Rail High Speed Trains (Class 43) locomotives and 11 Mark 3 coaches from the UK.
 Some of the Class 43s will be used to haul rakes of the Mark 3 coaches, while others will be used to haul the Talgo rakes.